top of page

 • Home | Birina

 WELCOME to the World of Exploration, Engineering and Science BIO I am an Assistant Professor at Department of Civil, Structural and Environmental Engineering, SUNY at Buffalo.
 I have about 10 years of experience in the marine intermodal logistics and freight transportation sectors.
 I worked for third largest maritime container carrier CMA CGM S.A. and for one of the largest forwarding company in Russia at various positions starting from import/export specialist to head of consulting department servicing hundreds of clients all over the world.
 In my research, I am leveraging practical and research experience to develop integrated solutions for transportation factoring emerging technologies and changing needs of the society in two primary areas: freight intermodal transportation (both supply and demand side) and human factors in transportation.
 MY WORK Key components of professionalism: Studying, Logic, Patience Confronting Extreme Weather with Information: Plowing a Pathway towards Safe Travel through Snow Storms Intermodal Transportation and Economic Competitiveness Emerging Transportation Technology and Human Travel Behavior CONTACT ME 204e Ketter Hall, Buffalo NY, 14260 birina@buffalo.edu (716) 645-4346 Submit Thanks for submitting!
-Posts are coming soon Stay tuned...
+Check back soon Once posts are published, you’ll see them here.
 Subscribe Form Join Thanks for subscribing!

 • Publications | Birina